epfl-ada/ada-2022-project-toestewbrr/README.md

 #### Differences in romantic relationships for older movies
 Explain how we will analyze it; show difference from gen analysis

-#### Differences over time
-* Type of characters and type of relationships
-  * ex: are there more personas with x characteristic in y type of relation
-* Find plot summaries which contain most love related words
-* Extract information about each character (job, physical details, qualities, actions) using NLP Core on plot summaries
-* Create pairs dataframe which contain the pairs of characters which are in a romantic relationship in a movie
-* Plots: clouds/clusters.
-Clustering of the characters based on their features.
-Map each character in a loving relationship on a map based on the textual vector.
-Get a vector from word-to-vec from all characteristics and map it.
-Show the link between two characters.
-* Find dataset online which maps main components of each character
-* Find type of relationships.

 ## Proposed timeline ⏲️
 * 19-11-2022: Submit the second milestone
 * 23-11-2022: Run coreNLP augmented pipeline on all the plot summaries.